What Is the Cheapest Health Sharing Plan in 2026?

 Do cheaper plans have lower sharing caps?

-Should I choose the cheapest plan if I am young and healthy?
+Should I choose the cheapest plan if I'm young and healthy?

-If you are young, healthy, and meet the faith requirement, CHM at $115/month is a reasonable choice.
-If you do not meet the faith requirement, CrowdHealth at $140/month is a strong option for healthy individuals under 55.
-However, consider that unexpected medical events happen — and broader coverage (Zion at $185/month) provides protection for prescriptions, mental health, and pre-existing conditions that may develop.
-The $70/month difference is insurance against the unexpected.
+If you're young, healthy, and meet the faith requirement, CHM at $115/month is a reasonable choice.
+If you don't meet the faith requirement, CrowdHealth at $140/month is a strong option for healthy people.
+However, consider that unexpected medical events happen — and broader coverage (Zion at $114/month) provides protection for prescriptions, mental health, and pre-existing conditions that might develop.
+Zion's broader coverage comes at a comparable price point.